 - This way you can track something down (like an error) quickly.

 - You can edit the code on the left-hand side panel.
 This is useful if you’re troubleshooting an error and want to try and type in a solution quickly.
 After you’ve finishing making some changes, click the validation button.

-- Follow this link and use the Structured Data Testing Tool bookmarklet by Kevin Polley.
+- Follow this link to use the Structured Data Testing Tool bookmarklet by Kevin Polley.
 You’ll be able to test the schema markup for a webpage with one click!
 We use this each and every day to test pages without copying and pasting.

 Common Structured Data Testing Tool Errors and How to Fix Them

 Testing and troubleshooting your schema markup can require a steep learning curve.
 Often our users come to us to help solve an error they see in the Google Structured Data Testing Tool (SDTT) because it is not clear what the error is about, or how to fix it.
 Below we’ve listed the most common Structured Data testing tool errors and what they mean, so you can fix them.

 A value for the <class type> field is required

 The most common kind of error is a missing required property.
 Examples of the error are “A value for the image field is required” or “A value for the url field is required.”

 If you see an error that says “A value for the [xyz] field is required.” then you’re missing a required property for one of Google’s search features.
 You must include all the required properties for an object to be eligible for appearance in Google Search with enhanced display.
 So you very much want to fix these errors. (quick tip: If this information isn’t available on the page then you should consider finding a way to include it).
 Let’s fix an example: